ukparliament/weeknotes.data-search/2018/17/index.md

 [Edward](https://twitter.com/ewhitur) and Michael took a stroll down to Waterloo to chat about the procedure model and step names and Statutory Instrument clocks and other stuff.

-Anya and Michael staged a final invasion of Robert's office and caught of a glimpse of his MASSIVE DELL.
+Anya and Michael staged a final invasion of Robert's office and caught a glimpse of his MASSIVE DELL.
 Which is now in a crate.
 To be shipped somewhere.
 Several fleeces of indeterminate age and ownership hung on a coat rack.
 The ceiling had collapsed and the ingress of rain water had formed an odd, Turin shroud like shape over a pin board.
 There was some evidence of mouses.

 ### Waving goodbye to Millbank